GergelyTuri/chronicSleepRecordings/Hardware/BOM.md

 # Bill of Materials

-Comprehensive table of the hardware specifications used in the build.
+Comprehensive table of the hardware materials used in the build.

 | Part name | Source | cat# | function | notes |
 | -------- | -------- | -------- | -------- | -------- |